Processed Foods and Health

 Processed culinary ingredients

-Food ingredients derived from a minimally processed food by pressing, refining, grinding, or milling.
-They are typically not eaten on their own but used to prepare minimally processed foods.
-Examples include oils from plants, seeds, and nuts, or flour and pastas formed from whole grains.
+This category includes food ingredients used in kitchens to prepare and season foods that are derived from minimally processed foods by pressing, refining, grinding, or milling.
+They are typically not eaten on their own but are used to prepare other foods.
+Examples include oils from plants, seeds, and nuts; vinegar made by acetic fermentation of wine; honey extracted from combs; and syrup from maple trees without added flavors or stabilizers.

 a can of sardines